 Transformational Leadership

 Transformational leaders inspire and motivate their teams by articulating a compelling vision and instilling a sense of purpose.
 They encourage innovation, risk-taking, and personal growth, fostering an environment where team members feel empowered to contribute and make a difference.
-James MacGregor Burns first introduced the concept of transformational leadership, which has since gained popularity as a more effective approach to leading teams in today’s fast-paced business landscape.
+James MacGregor Burns first introduced the concept of transformational leadership, which has since gained popularity as a more practical approach to leading teams in today’s fast-paced business landscape.

-Team Needs: team Leadership vs. Board-Level Leadership
+Team Needs: Team Leadership vs. Board-Level Leadership

 Team Leadership